KeithAGang/KeithAGang/README.md

 * **Interests:** Compilers, Database Engines, Algorithms, Low Level System Perfomance.

 ## ~/status
+* **Reading::** The arm7tdmi technical documentation and "Introduction to RISC-V Assembly"
+* **Building:** A zig program that targets arm7tdmi standard, as well as an interpreter for the standard in Zig
 * **Building:** A C++ database schema migration tool for C++.
 * **Reading:** "Crafting Interpreters", C++23 Standard Drafts.
 * **Location:** Zimbabwe.